Fabricehapi/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Fabrice Hapi Nono is a doctoral student in economics at Emory university.
+My research interests include both theoretical and applied econometrics, machine learning and quantum information.
+I have a preference for development economics, economic history, political and institutional economics.
+I also have a particular interest for quantum information.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Fabrice.pdf" "newtab" >}}resumé{{< /staticref >}}.